phly/PhlyBlog/README.md

 * Atom and/or RSS feeds for recent entries
 * Atom and/or RSS feeds for recent entries by tag
 * Optionally, a tag cloud

-The script, makes the following assumptions:

-* They are being called by another script that:
-  * sets up one or more autoloaders, including functionality to autoload the code in this library
-  * compiles and merges all application configuration
-  * bootstraps the application
-  * retains the Application instance in the current scope

-Basically, a script that does normal bootstrapping, but without calling `run()` or `send()` on the Application instance.

 You will want to setup local configuration; I recommend putting it in `config/autoload/module.blog.config.global.php`.
 As a sample: